|I.||Billing and Payment Deadlines|

 a.
 Student Accounts Records

 Student Accounts records include both electronic and paper records pertaining to the student’s account.
-Electronic information is secured by University Information Services; paper records are secured in the Office of Billing and Payment Services.
+Electronic information is secured by University Information Services; paper records are secured in the Revenue and Receivables Department.
 All records are retained for a period of seven years following graduation or withdrawal from the University.
-It is the responsibility of the student to maintain a current billing or permanent address, as well as other valid contact information, with the Office of Billing and Payment Services.
+It is the responsibility of the student to maintain a current billing or permanent address, as well as other valid contact information, with the Revenue and Receivables Department.

 University policy and federal law prohibit the release of Student Accounts records to any third party without the written permission of the student.
 Student Accounts records are included within the scope of the University’s official student records policy developed under the guidelines of the Family Educational Rights and Privacy Act of 1974.
 Therefore, the information contained in the various catalogs under the section “Policy on the Disposition of Official Records” also applies to Student Accounts records, with the following additions:

 Student Accounts records are not released to any party seeking information about the payment promptness of the student or parent.

 The financial records of former students still in debt to Georgetown University may be provided on a confidential basis to a credit bureau, collection agency, and/or an attorney selected to assist the University in the collection of the debt.

 Students have the right to inspect and review their Student Accounts records maintained in the Revenue and Receivables Department.
 The student must show adequate identification before being given access to his or her file.

 b.
 Processing for students who leave the University